vikejs/vike/readme.md

 ## Features

-- **Do-one-thing-do-it-well**: `vite-plugin-ssr` only takes care of SSR and the rest of the stack is up to you: `vite-plugin-ssr` works with any view framework (Vue, React, ...), any view library (Vuex, React Router, ...), and any server framework (Express, Koa, Hapi, Fastify, ...).
+- **Do-one-thing-do-it-well Tool.** You keep control over your stack and `vite-plugin-ssr` works with any view framework (Vue, React, ...), any view library (Vuex, React Router, ...), and any server framework (Express, Koa, Hapi, Fastify, ...).
-- **Simple yet Powerful:** `vite-plugin-ssr` has been carefully designed to be simple, while allowing you to have full control not only over your tech stack, but also over how & when your pages are rendered.
+- **Render Control.** *You* control how your pages are rendered & hydrated, enabling you to easily integrate with tools such as Vue Router, React Router, Vuex, Redux, and use any Vue version you want.
+- **Simple & Flexible Routing.**: Supports Filesystem Routing for basic needs, Route Strings for parameterized routes, and Route Functions for full flexibility.
-- **Pre-render / SSG / Static Websites:** Deploy your app to a static host by pre-rendering all your pages.
+- **Pre-render / SSG / Static Websites.** Deploy your app to a static host by pre-rendering your pages.
-- **Scalable:** Thanks to Vite's radical new approach of lazy transpiling & loading everything, Vite apps can scale to thousands of modules with no hit on dev speed.
+- **Scalable.** Thanks to Vite's lazy transpiling, Vite apps can scale to thousands of modules with no hit on dev speed.
-- **Fast Production Cold Start:** `vite-plugin-ssr` lazy loads your pages; adding pages doesn't increase cold start.
+- **Fast Production Cold Start.** Your pages' server-side code is lazy loaded so that adding pages doesn't increase cold start.
-- **Small & Sturdy:** `vite-plugin-ssr`'s source code is an order of magnitude smaller than SSR frameworks.
-A smaller source code leads not only to a more robust tool, but also to a tool that can quickly adapt to a fast evolving Vite & JavaScript ecosystem.

-**Want something?** Search [GitHub issues](https://github.com/brillout/vite-plugin-ssr/issues/) if someone has already requested what you want and upvote it, or open a new issue if not.
-Roadmap is prioritized based on user feedback.
+- **Code Splitting.** Each page loads only the browser-side code it needs.
+- **Simple Design**: Simple overall architecture for a smaller & more robust tool.

 <br/><br/>